harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-cd-quickstart.md

 ### Cons

 - Versioning: Native Helm does not version deployments.
 - No progressive deployment support.
-Also, Blue Green or Canary deployment types are not supported (coming soon).
+Also, Blue/Green or Canary deployment types are not supported (coming soon).

 ### Configuring Native Helm